 Plugins—These are important add-ons to your website

 These are short codes, or elaborate codes, which add a focused and significant additional functionality to your website which your theme has not provided.
-A well know example is WooCommerce, the most commonly used plugin to add eCommerce to your website.
+A well known example is WooCommerce, the most commonly used plugin to add eCommerce to your website.
 This gives your website an online store with full shopping cart features.
 There are plugins that give you beautiful Event functions, or allow us to add Custom Forms, or all sorts of useful additions for your customers and clients benefit.